Free Seed Project Gardening Guide

 Especially if you feel overwhelmed, we encourage you to choose only a handful of seeds.
 You can always plant more later in the season.
 You can also share the seeds with friends and family or save them for next year.
 You are more likely to be successful if you keep the gardening easily manageable.
 The size of your garden can grow as you grow in confidence and skill.

-How do you grow food in small places?
+How to grow food in small places

 Urban Organic Gardener: Basics of Starting an Apartment Vegetable Garden